An

 fact that the phonograph could record and play back the human voice

-gave it accolades of being a 'wonder' from its beginning.
-The early
+made it a 'wonder' from its beginning.
+Demonstrating the phonograph

 Universelle in Paris gave Edison's phonograph a large venue

-where it was heard and praised on an international scale.
+where it was heard and praised on an international scale as a wonder.

 Edison's Phonograph being